anishanawar/Personal-Projects-.github.io/README.md

 3. Make your changes and commit them.
 4. Push your changes to your forked repository.
 5. Open a pull request with a description of your changes.

-Please ensure that your changes are well-documented and aligned with the overall project goal.

 ## License
 This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.